-15. For accounting estimates that give rise to significant risks, in addition to other substantive procedures performed to meet the requirements of ISA (UK and Ireland) 330, 7 the auditor shall evaluate the following: (Ref: Para.
-A102)
+- 15. For accounting estimates that give rise to significant risks, in addition to other substantive procedures performed to meet the requirements of ISA (UK) 330 (Revised July 2017),7 the auditor shall evaluate the following: (Ref: Para.
+A102) - (a) How management has considered alternative assumptions or outcomes, and why it has rejected them, or how management has otherwise addressed estimation uncertainty in making the accounting estimate.
+(Ref: Para.
+A103-A106) - (b) Whether the significant assumptions used by management are reasonable.
+(Ref: Para.
+A107-A109)